kbujari/kbujari.github.io/src/content/posts/kube-worker-image.md

 not-so-great reliability of the flash used by most manufacturers, so I wanted to try PXE booting each Pi to save money rather than purchasing an SSD for each one.
-The compute blades do support an NVMe disk, but I plan to use those for a CEPH cluster later, so they need to remain empty.
+The compute blades do support an NVMe disk, but I plan to use those for a storage cluster later, so they need to remain empty.

 ## Base image